 Through the Special Awards program, AIA Minnesota recognizes individuals and organizations for exceptional contributions to AIA, the profession, or the quality of the built environment.

-The submission window for the 2019 Special Awards will open in June.
+The submission window for the 2019 Special Awards is open until Friday, July 19, 2019 at 12:00 pm CST.
+Submit your nomination »

 The person making the nomination must be a current AIA Minnesota member.
 The person being nominated for the award does not need to be an AIA member.